-Sports Science at the University of Portsmouth is ranked 6th in the UK (The Times Good University Guide 2015).
+Sports Science at the University of Portsmouth is ranked 2nd in the UK (The Guardian 2018).
 It is important that sports professionals have studied their subject to the highest level in order to flourish in the increasingly important global sports community and business.
 These courses cover a wide range of issues along with a basic knowledge of sport and physical activity and you will also study the issues and theories that underpin and drive the sports agenda.
 This subject area has been placed in the top ten in every National Student Survey since 2005.
 It is one of the world's leading centres for research into the effects of environmental extremes upon human performance.

 - World class facilities.